Upgrade helmdeck

 make install # idempotent: re-runs preflight, rebuilds control-plane image, recreates the container

-helmdeck-control-planecontainer — data volumes (helmdeck-data,helmdeck-artifacts-garage) persist - Starts dependent services (Garage, Firecrawl/Docling overlays if previously enabled)
+helmdeck-control-planecontainer — data volumes (helmdeck-data,helmdeck-artifacts-garage) persist. - Start dependent services (Garage, Firecrawl/Docling overlays if previously enabled).

-Time: ~3 minutes on a warm Docker layer cache; ~8 minutes on a cold rebuild.
+Time: ~1 minute on image-mode with warm Docker cache; ~3 minutes on source-build with warm cache; ~8 minutes on a cold rebuild.

 Brief downtime: ~30 seconds while the control-plane container restarts.
 In-flight pack calls error out — operators with mid-flight workflows should wait for them to complete before running make install.